 He adds that injection rhinoplasty using a semi-permanent filler gives the patient the option to safely “test-drive” an augmented nose before opting for a permanent augmentation.
-This option, combined with the short operation time and nearly non-existent downtime, makes injection rhinoplasty a hit with many patients.
+This option, combined with the short operation time and nearly non-existent downtime, makes injection rhinoplasty in Singapore a hit with many patients.

 “They really like it,” Dr. Wu says.
 “Doing rhinoplasty through injection, that is a real significant advance.
 It’s more of a look-see technique with a view to long-term results.”

 Experts note that rhinoplasty is arguably one of the most complex procedures in modern cosmetic surgery – perhaps in the realm of all surgeries.
 Special attention must be paid to the individual structure of each patient’s nose in order to ensure a result that is visually pleasing.

 “I believe that without knowing intimately the anatomy of the nose it will be very difficult to get rhinoplasty right,” says Dr. Wu.
 He adds that his study of the anatomical basis of nasal surgery, for which he won the Young Surgeon’s Award in 1990, gave him a good background in dealing with the special problems encountered when augmenting the nose.

 “You need to know how to handle the tissues of the nose, as well as when you can put on additional pressure to the skin of the nose during augmentation.”